lse-my472/lse-my472.github.io/index.md

 #### 11. Cloud computing

 In this week, we focus on the setup of computation environments on the Internet.
-We will introduce the cloud computing concepts and learn why the big shift to the cloud computing is occurring in the industry and how it is relevant to us as data scientists.
-We will then study cloud computing through an example of continuous scraping.
+We will introduce the cloud computing concepts and learn why the big shift to the cloud computing is occurring in the industry and how it is relevant to data scientists.
+We will then set up different instances in the cloud and study cloud computing through an example of continuous scraping.

 ##### Lecture